Nyoman Masriadi: Work

-In Bali, where he was born, there were two traditions of painting - a sacred one and one of words for a Western audience - but his relationship to these is indirect.
+In Bali, where he was born, there were two traditions of painting: a sacred one and one of words for a Western audience.
+However, his relationship to these is indirect.
 Masriadi received his training in art at the Institute Seni Indonesia (ISI) Yogyakarta.
 From the time he was an art student, he had already been recognized by peers as one of the first contemporary Balinese artists who eased himself away from an encompassing concern with Balinese life, culture and traditions in his works.
-He is reputed to have stood in front of the canvas on a cardboard box to restrict himself from any distractions and fidgety behavior; to learn the skill of painting.
+He is reputed to have stood in front of the canvas on a cardboard box to restrict himself from any distractions and fidgety behavior, in order to learn the skill of painting.

-The visual imagery and narratives in his paintings are derived from keen and intelligent observations of social life and behavioural traits.
-His visual vocabulary is striking, continuously refreshing and contemporaneously relevant.
-Early works show him sparring with Western modernism in the guise of cubism but meshing it with caricature, the language of street advertising and graffiti.
-The way he has overdrawn his finished paintings with a marker can best be seen as a means of inscribing himself in or against that tradition.
+The imagery and narratives in his paintings are based on observations of social life and behavior.
+His work incorporates elements of cubism, caricature, street advertising, and graffiti.
+In some works, he uses a marker over finished paintings, a technique related to his engagement with artistic traditions.

 "Masriadi: Black Is My Last Weapon" was the artist's maiden solo show at the Singapore Art Museum which was co organised by Gajah Gallery in 2008.
 The exhibit spanned Masriadi's 10-year career and explored the evolution of his signature black-skinned figures, a motif now widely copied by other Indonesian painters.

-Masriadi's works are marked by consistent high quality — thoughtful in the messages that transmit from scenes and figures in his pictorial world, and painstakingly detailed in execution and finish.
-These qualities have led him to receive positive reception from the art collecting world at large.
-He is Southeast Asia's most well-received contemporary artist at auctions; the appreciation of his works is a testimony to his forte and talent as a painter as well as a barometer of the ascendency of Southeast Asian contemporary art.